Matti Friedman: Views and opinions

 the agency had more than 40 staffers covering Israel and the Palestinian territories.
 That was significantly more news staff than the AP had in China, Russia, or India, or in all of the 50 countries of sub-Saharan Africa combined.
 It was higher than the total number of news-gathering employees in all the countries where the uprisings of the "Arab Spring" eventually erupted. [...]
-I don’t mean to pick on the AP—the agency is wholly average, which makes it useful as an example.
+I don't mean to pick on the AP—the agency is wholly average, which makes it useful as an example.
 The big players in the news business practice groupthink, and these staffing arrangements were reflected across the herd.

 Israeli newspaper Haaretz reported that the piece went "viral" on Facebook.
 The Atlantic then invited Friedman to write a longer article.
 AP issued a statement, saying that Friedman's "... arguments have been filled with distortions, half-truths and inaccuracies, both about the recent Gaza war and more distant events.
 His suggestion of AP bias against Israel is false".

 Veteran journalist Mark Lavie, who worked at the AP's Jerusalem bureau, agrees with Friedman's charges leveled against the AP.

+In 2026, Friedman noted in multiple western bookstores that an onslaught of new books on the topic of the October 7th attack by Hamas on Israeli civilians and the Israeli response in Gaza had been written.
+He coined the term “Gazaology” to describe the new antisemitism movement based on Israel’s response to the attack and kidnapping of its civilian citizens.
+In a piece published by The Free Press, “Introduction to Gazaology”Friedman describes the new book’s back cover summaries this way:

+“For me, reading the back covers of these books left the impression of a genre related to the actual territory of Gaza as the Dune novels are related to the actual NASA space program.”